daniil-pastuhov/android-kotlin-template/README.md

-# android-kotlin-template
+# Kahoot app test
-Quick start for Android Kotlin simple project with Room, coroutines and Retrofit
+Test app.
+Open with Android Studio at least v4.0.2 and enjoy on a connected device or an emulator